WowDevTools/Everlook/README.md

 * Files shown in the primary top-level tree are versioned in the same way as is visible to the game.
 If you want a file from a specific archive, look in the "Packages" node.

 ### Planned Features
-* M2 rendering
+* Fully compliant M2 rendering
 * Fully compliant WMO rendering
-* Audio playback
+* More fine-grained audio playback controls
 * Collada exporter
+* glTF exporter
 * Animation controls

 ### Compiling
 In order to compile Everlook, you will need a Nuget-capable IDE that supports the C# language.
 The most commonly used ones are Visual Studio, MonoDevelop and more recently Project Rider.
+Everlook uses .NET Standard 2.0 libraries and tooling, so you need at least one of the following:

+* Visual Studio 15.3
+* JetBrains Rider 2017.1
+* Mono >= 5.2.0.215
+* .NET Framework 4.6.1

 Beyond that, downloading and compiling Everlook is as simple as the following commands: